Taiqinwu/Electrion_Analysis/README.md

 Based on the votes and percentage, we can conclude that Diana Degetter have the highest percentage of 73.8% and 272,892 votes.

 Below is a screenshot of the output:

 <img width="338" alt="image" src="https://user-images.githubusercontent.com/107168891/178170387-f5a988f0-a828-4c9a-89d5-14a099d340dc.png">

 ##Election Audit Summary
+The script can be modified to analysis any elections result.
+* By adjusting the code's source we can analysis other election result.
+* We can also adjust the input for county to state or cities.